giovanniboscu/continuous-section-field/docs/nonprismatic-beam-solver/load_boundary_condition_model.md

 In the original 2016 formulation, the upper and lower boundaries of the beam domain in the `(x, y)` plane are treated as traction boundaries.

-At least one of the two end cross-sections must belong to the displacement-constrained boundary in order to ensure uniqueness of the solution.
+At least one of the two end cross-sections, `A(0)` or `A(l)`, must belong to the displacement-constrained boundary in order to ensure uniqueness of the solution.

 ## 3. Prescribed boundary conditions